Center-for-Computational-Neuropathology/GWAS-Pipeline/README.md

 1. Delete individuals with sex discrepancy.

-# This command generates a list of individuals with the status �PROBLEM�.
+# This command generates a list of individuals with the status "PROBLEM".
 grep "PROBLEM" plink.sexcheck| awk '{print$1,$2}'> sex_discrepancy.txt

-# This command removes the list of individuals with the status �PROBLEM�.
+# This command removes the list of individuals with the status "PROBLEM".
-plink --bfile PART_KatQC_Hg19.7 --remove sex_discrepancy.txt --make-bed --out upenn_ucla_mssm.chr$i.6
+plink --bfile PART_KatQC_Hg19.7 --remove sex_discrepancy.txt --make-bed --out PART_KatQC_Hg19.8

 # 2) Impute-sex.
-#plink --bfile HapMap_3_r3_5 --impute-sex --make-bed --out HapMap_3_r3_6
+#plink --bfile PART_KatQC_Hg19.8 --impute-sex --make-bed --out PART_KatQC_Hg19.9
 # This imputes the sex based on the genotype information into your data set.

 ```